emilyriederer/website/content/post/resource-roundup-causal/index.md

 -   [The Effect: An Introduction to Research Design and Causality](https://nickchk.com/causalitybook.html) by Nick Huntington-Kline
     -   Economics perspective
     -   Holistic focus on research design with rich examples from literature
--   [Impact Evaluation in Practice](https://openknowledge.worldbank.org/handle/10986/25030) by Gertler, Martinez, Premand, Rawlings, Vermeersch
+-   [Impact Evaluation in Practice](https://openknowledge.worldbank.org/handle/10986/25030) by Gertler, Martinez, Premand, Rawlings, Vermeersch of the World Bank
--   [Handbook of Field Experiments](https://www.povertyactionlab.org/page/handbook-field-experiments) by Ahbijit Banerjee and Esther Duflo[^1]
+-   [Handbook of Field Experiments](https://www.povertyactionlab.org/page/handbook-field-experiments) by Ahbijit Banerjee and Esther Duflo
+    -   Technically a type of experimentation not causal inference
+    -   However, the real world challenges of field (versus clinical) research creates some nice "blended" methodologies.
+    -   For example *encouragement designs* are closely related to instrumental variable methods.
+These may have been inadvertently conducted in your business strategy and be available in historical data.

 Course Material
 ---------------